billyfung/reading-list/README.md

 - Longitude by Dava Sobel
 - Third Stage of Life by Daisaku Ikeda
 - Hunger: A Memoir of (My) Body by Roxane Gay
+- Energy and Civilization: A History by Vaclav Smi